saingersoll/Houston_Blackout/README.md

 ### About the Data
 #### Night Lights Data

-The analysis is based on remotely-sensed night lights data, acquired from the [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://en.wikipedia.org/wiki/Visible_Infrared_Imaging_Radiometer_Suite) onboard the Suomi satellite.
+The analysis is based on remotely-sensed night lights data, acquired from the [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://en.wikipedia.org/wiki/Visible_Infrared_Imaging_Radiometer_Suite) onboard the Suomi satellite[^2].
 In particular, you will use the VNP46A1 to detect differences in night lights before and after the storm to identify areas that lost electric power.

+[^2]: Earth Science Data Systems, NASA.
+“Visible Infrared Imaging Radiometer Suite (VIIRS).”
+NASA, 11 Feb.
+2016, <www.earthdata.nasa.gov/learn/find-data/near-real-time/viirs>.

 Use NASA's Worldview to explore the data around the day of the storm.
 There are several days with too much cloud cover to be useful, but 2021-02-07 and 2021-02-16 provide two clear, contrasting images to visualize the extent of the power outage in Texas.

-VIIRS data is distributed through NASA's [Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC)](https://ladsweb.modaps.eosdis.nasa.gov/).
+VIIRS data is distributed through NASA's [Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC)](https://ladsweb.modaps.eosdis.nasa.gov/)[^3].
 Many NASA Earth data products are distributed in 10x10 degree tiles in sinusoidal equal-area projection.
 Tiles are identified by their horizontal and vertical position in the grid.
 Houston lies on the border of tiles h08v05 and h08v06.
 We therefore need to download two tiles per date.

+[^3]: “Level-1 and Atmosphere Archive &amp; Distribution System Distributed Active Archive Center - LAADS DAAC.”
+NASA, <ladsweb.modaps.eosdis.nasa.gov/>.

  To prevent this project from being a large data wrangling challenge, this data has been downloaded and prepped as the following files for you to work with, stored in the `VNP46A1` folder.